eclipse-iceoryx/iceoryx/iceoryx_dds/README.md

 Each binary manages a POSH runtime that runs the gateway logic for a single direction of communication.

-The common building blocks logic for these applications are consolidated in the exported library, `libiceoryx_dds`.
+The common building blocks logic for these binaries are consolidated in the exported library, `libiceoryx_dds`.

-Applications may directly embed the gateway by using the exported lib.
+Applications may instead directly embed the gateway by using the exported lib.

 # Building
 The DDS stack used by the gateway is abstracted and needs to made explicit at compile time.